mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 Here we are using the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories does not already exist.
 It also supresses errors if the directory already exists, without overwriting that directory.

-It will take about 15 minutes to download the files.

 ```bash
 mkdir -p ~/dc_workshop/data/untrimmed_fastq/